adtork/Jeremy-Azure-lab/PAN-BGP-ARS/readme.md

 **Repo has 2 FW XML configuration files.
 Apply configuration to the appropriate FW**
 <pre lang="...">
-- Download Firewall XML file for PAN1 and PAN2 Mgmt interfaces:
+- Download Firewall XML file for PAN1 and PAN2:
 - HTTPS to the firewall
 - Select Device tab
 - Select Operations tab